Macmee/import-export/README.md

 ## Resolving Non-Immediate Evaluation

+You might have noticed with `require()` that where _a_ contains `require("b")` and _b_ contains `require("a")`, the second one to get loaded gets the value of `module.exports` at that time when its corresponding `require()` appeared.
+In other words, mutual dependencies mean temporarily incomplete imports.
+This package still uses `require` so the same rules apply.

+In practice, this means that immediate evaluation where mutual `import`s are present won't work - but runtime evaluation generally will.

-Under some circumstances, evaluation might not complete in the current execution context, for example this may happen where there's a mutual dependency between two files.
-If this is the case, you might get some symbols defined immediately and some later.
-If this comes up, you can call `.then(...)` on the bridge object, eg:
+If you get into this situation with a file which `require()`s a file which uses `export`, you can call `.then(...)` on the bridge object, eg:

 ```
 var foo = require("foo")